Sarijen/ST7567-C-driver-for-RP2040/examples/README.md

 ### void lcd_flip(uint8_t horizontaly, uint8_t verticaly)
 Flips the display content horizontaly/verticaly, does NOT touch the framebuffer

- on the display, does NOT touch the framebuffer

-### void lcd_shift_horizontaly(uint8_t shift_amount)
-"Shifts" all pixels on the display, does NOT touch the framebuffer
-Pixels that are moved outside overflow to beggining

-### void lcd_flip(uint8_t horizontaly, uint8_t verticaly)
-Flips the display content horizontaly/verticaly, does NOT touch the framebuffer

-s on the display, does NOT touch the framebuffer

 ### void lcd_shift_horizontaly(uint8_t shift_amount)
 "Shifts" all pixels on the display, does NOT touch the framebuffer
 Pixels that are moved outside overflow to beggining